CBrauer/Adventure_in_Maui_Graphics/README.md

 # Adventure_in_Maui_Graphics
 This Repo shows how to use Maui Graphics to develop charts and meters.

-At this time, the App is developed as a Windows Form, using .NET Core 6, and a pre-release of Maui Graphics.
+At this time, the application is developed as a Windows Form App, using .NET Core 6, and a pre-release of Maui Graphics, and a pre-release of Visual Studio (Version 17.2.0 Preview 2.1 ).

 Here is a screen capture of the running program: